FlipEnergy/redesigned-garbanzo/README.md

 ### concourse
 - pipeline to build image on new commits to repo then deploys if image builds successfully
-- uses a Google service account to authenticate, but account has editor permissions.
-In a real scenario, I'd lock it down to just the necessary permissions
+- uses a Google service account to push/pull images and deploy to k8s.
+Has limited permissions
 - I had to make a new image that included both helmsman and google SDK for the service account to be able to deploy
+- it also uses postgres as a database so it has it's own database and creds

 ### Kube-ops-view
 - nice visualization of pods on the nodes that I like to use